Application Procedures for Graduate Students

 - Applicants are expected to contact a faculty member from the department who could serve as a supervisor prior to applying to the program.

-- Eligible MA students usually receive $18,000 per year in funding for 2 years and eligible PhD students receive approximately $20,000 per year in funding for 5 years.
+- Eligible MA students usually receive $20,000 a year in funding for 2 years and eligible PhD students receive approximately $24,000 a year for four years.

 Admission Eligibility Requirements: